DPDEdit: Detail-Preserved Diffusion Models for Multimodal Fashion Image Editing: Experiments

 \subsection{Experimental Settings}

-\textbf{Baselines}.
-We select four diffusion model-based image editing methods as our comparison baselines.
-For text-only inputs, we employ the Stable Diffusion inpainting pipeline and fashion image editing method TexFit, with the strength parameter of both methods adjusted to 0.9.
-For multimodal conditional inputs, MGD integrates text, human pose, sketch, and mask guidance through the text inversion technique.
-We substitute the text with a description of the texture pattern to be generated while keeping the other conditions unchanged.
-To ensure compatibility with our method's modality inputs, we utilize the Stable Diffusion XL model, integrated with ControlNet\cite{controlnet} for pose and IP-Adapter for texture images.
-The conditioning scale for ControlNet networks is set to 0.6, while the IP-Adapter scale is set to 0.5.
-For consistency, all methods (except MGD) are retrained on the extended VITON-HD dataset and inference on the same test set, with input masks generated by Grounded-SAM.

-\textbf{Evaluation Metrics}.
-We utilize Fréchet Inception Distance (FID)\cite{FID} and Learned Perceptual Image Patch Similarity (LPIPS)\cite{LPIPS} to quantitatively evaluate the fidelity of the generated fashion images.
-Furthermore, to determine the alignment between the edited fashion images and the input text prompts, we employ the CLIP Score (CLIP-S)\cite{clipscore}.
-We calculate CLIP-S by focusing only on the masked editing region of the fashion image.
-To evaluate how closely the generated garment matches the input fabric texture, we crop a 128 × 128 pixel portion of the image to capture the texture of the generated garment and compute the CLIP score between the cropped region and the input texture image, denoted as CLIP-I.

 \textbf{Implementation Details}.
 In our experiments, we employ the SDXL-inpainting model as the base model and use pre-trained IP-Adapter Plus weights to initialize our Decoupled Cross-Attention layer.
 Additionally, we utilize OpenCLIP ViT-H/14 as the image encoder.
-DPDEdit is trained using the extended VITON-HD dataset, which comprises 11,647 texture image-text pairs.
+DPDEdit is trained using the extended VITON-HD dataset.
 We employ a two-stage training strategy.
 In the first stage, the DP-UNet component is excluded, allowing the primary focus to be on training the denoising-UNet and cross-attention layers.
 In the second stage, DP-UNet is introduced to enhance texture details.
 At this point, the denoising-UNet is frozen, and only the parameters within the cross-attention layers of the DP-UNet are updated.
-The model is trained on a single machine equipped with 8 A6000 GPUs for 65k steps with a batch size of 8 per GPU.
-We used the AdamW optimizer with a fixed learning rate of 1e-5 and a weight decay of 0.01.
-To enable classifier-free guidance, we applied a probability of 0.05 to drop text and texture image individually, and a probability of 0.05 to drop both text and texture image.